Home » Blog » Comparison » AMD vs Intel (2025): The Right CPU for Gaming, Creation & Laptops

 In the CPU world, the two major competitors are Intel and AMD.
 Although Intel has been a leader since the early 2000s, there has been a drastic change in the industry in the last few years.
 This doesn’t necessarily mean Intel has an upper hand compared to all other competitors.
 Other players might just be after a different target audience.

 For a less technically inclined person, it might be difficult to choose between these two processors.
-Though this sounds intimidating, the purpose and target market of both of these processors is different.
-Thus, it is important that the buyer first understands his own budget and requirements, and then chooses the processor.
+Though this sounds intimidating, the purpose and target market of both of these processors are different.
+Thus, it is important that the buyer first understands their own budget and requirements, and then chooses the processor.

 Understanding Intel In-Depth – What Exactly Is Intel?

-First things first, Intel is a 53-year old American multinational tech company.
+First things first, Intel was founded in 1968 and remains one of the world’s largest chipmakers; rankings have fluctuated at times due to industry cycles.
 Intel supplies processors for computer system manufacturers like Apple, HP, Dell, and Lenovo.
 They also manufacture microprocessors, integrated circuits, and other devices that are related to computing and communication.
 In 1991, Intel became the biggest chip maker in the world and has held the position ever since, capturing a huge market share.

 Here are the main advantages of using Intel processors: